Pacific Southwest, Region 9: Superfund

 Documents and Reports

-Public Meetings: During 2012, U. S. EPA transitioned its Community Involvement program to California’s Department of Toxic Substances Control (DTSC), which is now conducting all public engagement activities for the SSFL site.
+Public Meetings: During 2012, U. S. EPA transitioned its Community Involvement program to California’s Department of Toxic Substances Control (DTSC), which is the lead for all site work public engagement activities for the SSFL site.
 For additional information about DTSC’s community involvement program at the site, please contact Marina Perez, Public Participation Specialist, at (818) 717-6569 or e-mail her at Marina.Perez@dtsc.ca.gov.
 EPA has placed project documents and reports in the Information Repositories and on EPA’s web site or the DTSC web site: http://www.dtsc.ca.gov/sitecleanup/Santa_Susana_Field_Lab.

 Public Information Repositories